 On March 22nd, 2018, Miranda Lambert's Livin' Like Hippies Tour hit the stage at the Prudential Center in Newark, New Jersey, and concertgoers were in for a big surprise when Country Music Hall of Fame inductees the Oak Ridge Boys came out to perform their 1981 hit "Elvira" with Lambert.

-Miranda Lambert and The Oak Ridge Boys were met with exhilarated cheers when they walked out to an already pumped crowd.
-It looked like everyone was having a blast as the audience was led in a singalong of the chorus: "Elvira, elvira/My heart's on fire Elvira/ Giddy up oom poppa omm poppa mow mow/ Giddy up oom poppa omm poppa mow mow/ Heigh-ho silver, away."
+Miranda Lambert and the classic quartet of Joe Bonsall, Duane Allen, William Lee Golden and Richard Sterban were met with exhilarated cheers when they walked out to an already pumped crowd.
+It looked like everyone was having a blast as the audience was led in a singalong of the chorus: "Elvira, Elvira/My heart's on fire Elvira/ Giddy up oom poppa omm poppa mow mow/ Giddy up oom poppa omm poppa mow mow/ High-ho silver, away."

 The track became a big hit when The Oak Ridge Boys released it in 1981 on their album Fancy Free.
 "Elvira" even earned them a Grammy nomination for Best Country Song.